 Johnny Depp jokes about Donald Trump assassination at Glastonbury event

-Johnny Depp has joked about assassinating President Donald Trump during an appearance at Glastonbury Festival.
+Johnny Depp joked about assassinating President Donald Trump during an appearance at Glastonbury Festival.

 The Hollywood actor received a rock star welcome during the event at Cineramageddon - a drive-in cinema situated on the Somerset site.